CodeOfMisanthrope/fp-tendency-demo/README.md

 - Utility Functions: Includes utility functions like curry and memoize etc to enhance your functional programming toolkit.
 - TypeScript Support: Built with TypeScript to provide type safety and an improved developer experience.

+## Contribution

+We welcome contributions!
+If you have suggestions, improvements, or issues, please feel free to open a pull request or issue in the repository.